Maximising home insulation makes your home a more comfortable place to be. It will get rid of cold draughts and ensure rooms are warmer.

 Chimneys can be fitted with specially designed draught excluders.
 You, or more often a professional, can fit a cap to the chimney pot, too.

 Floorboard and skirting board gaps can be filled with flexible fillers, decorator’s caulk or mastic products.
-Read our guide on insulating floors in old homes needs care to avoid damaging their integrity.
+Bear in mind that insulating floors in old homes needs care to avoid damaging their integrity.

 Loft hatches can be fitted with strip insulation.

 Pipework that has gaps around it can be sorted with silicone fillers or expanding polyurethane foam if the gap’s larger.

 Draught-proofing around windows and doors could save around £25 per year, according to the Energy Saving Trust (EST), while draught-proofing an open chimney you aren’t using could save around £18 per year.
 You might also be able to turn the thermostat down as your home should be comfortable at a lower temperature with draughts dealt with, so savings can be bigger.

 Draught-proofing is a simple DIY job, or you can call in professional help at a cost of around £200 for a whole house, according to the EST.